practicalli-johnny/jr0cket.github.io-hexo/source/hexo/customising-the-hexo-theme.md

 # Creating your own theme

-The default hexo theme is very good and I am happy now I made my customisations.
-However, it is possible to create a new theme from stratch.
+  Rather than build a new theme from scratch, I am going to base my new theme on the default Hexo theme called Landscape.
+The Landscape theme has a responsive design and provides much of the design & layout I want from my theme.
+Using Landscape as a starting point will also give quicker visual feedback for my changes.

-To keep a nice seperation between the hexo project customisations and theme customisations, I have created my own theme based on Hexo landscape.
+## Forking the Hexo theme
 To create my theme based on Hexo Landscape theme, I first fork the [hexo-theme-landscape repository](https://github.com/hexojs/hexo-theme-landscape.git) on Github by pressing the fork button on its repository page.

 As this is a seperate project I am renaming my fork.
 In the settings for my fokrked repostior, I change the name of the repostory to **hexo-theme-landscape-jr0cket**